Layout Measurement Value Check

-The “Layout Measurement Value Check” evaluates whether all layout-related measurement units (e.g., for width, padding, font size) are defined using relative units such as % and em.
+The “Layout Measurement Value Check” evaluates whether all layout-related measurement units (e.g., for width, padding, font size) are defined using relative units such as %

 Example outcome